melj32app/docs/src/pages/integrations/apptentive/event/index.md

 * Custom Events
 * User Attributes
+* Screen Views

 ## Prerequisites

-In order to enable mParticle's integration with Apptentive, you will need your Apptentive App Key and Apptentive App Signature for each respective app and environment which you can get from Apptentive's [API and Development](https://be.apptentive.com/apps/current/settings/api) page.
+In order to enable mParticle’s integration with Apptentive, you will need your Apptentive App Key and Apptentive App Signature for each respective app and environment which you can get from Apptentive's [API and Development](https://be.apptentive.com/apps/current/settings/api) page.
 If you need assistance to get an account, you can contact your Apptentive representative or reach out [here](mailto:support@apptentive.com).

 ## Apptentive Kit Integration